academicbio/academic-minima/README.md

 # academic-minima

 *Academic-Minima is a Jekyll theme for academics*.
-It is based on Jekyll's default theme but has been tweaked to bemore appropriate for a personal academic website.
+It is based on Jekyll's default theme but has been tweaked to be more appropriate for a personal academic website.

 ![academic-minima theme preview](/screenshot.png)